input-output-hk/atala-prism/prism-backend/docs/protocol/operations-ordering-submission.md

      if an operation has a previousHash field that matches no know operation if an operation is signed with an unknown key Different sub-graphs will be completely independent and would be posted in any order.
 These could share an atala block and allow for the use of parallel transactions.
-We also note that the only vertexes that will generate connections to many other vertexes are UpdateDIDs.
+We also note that the only vertexes that will generate connections to many other vertexes are:
+     + `UpdateDID`s as they can add/remove keys used in other operations
-   Ideally, a path will fit in a single transaction.
-If we estimate an average operation size of 500 bytes, then we should be able to allocate ~30 operations in a single atala block
+     + `IssueBatch`s which can be the `previousHash` of multiple `RevoceCredentials` Ideally, a sub-graph will fit in a single transaction and there will not exist dependencies of type 3 (a key is revoked by an update, but we need to guarantee order between that update and an operation that uses the said key).
+If we estimate an average operation size of 500 bytes, then we should be able to allocate ~30 operations in a single atala block There are then two cases that become troublesome.
-   The only case that is troublesome is when a path does not fit in a single transaction.
+   1. when a sub-graph without type dependencies does not fit in a single transaction.
-     Let B1,..., Bn the Atala blocks that contain a path that does not fit in a single block.
+      Let B1,..., Bn the dependent Atala blocks that contain a sub-graph that does not fit in a single block.
       Let Txi the transaction that carries block Bi.
       We want Txj to be confirmed before Tx{j+1} for each j \in {1,..., n-1}
       Given the limited control on transaction construction, we could send Txi and wait until fully confirmed before sending Tx{i+1}.
 If we do not wait, we may have issues related to rollbacks.
       While we wait, we can still send transactions involved with other atala blocks
+   1. When the sub-graph does fit in a single transaction, but we have dependencies of type 3.
+In this case, we can split the sub-graph into two blocks, treat them as dependent blocks that do not fit in a single transaction, and proceed as described before.

+## Summary

+The problem that arises from submitting a key revocation while we have pending operations to be published that depend on the revoked key, looks manageable by suggesting the user to use keys in a smarter way.
+If we later develop a wallet backend logic, we would be able to manage this on behalf of the user, as the wallet could encapsulate the logic of querying the node for dependencies and use keys in a reasonable way.
+Other submission delays caused by dependencies would only occur if there are so many dependent operations that they would not fit in a single block.
+This represents according to our tests to a number above 30 dependent operations.
+In practice, this looks reasonable too.
+Remember that the only operations that could create dependencies are DID updates and credential revocations.